 Ingredients and Substitutions

-Yellow Squash - Also called crookneck or summer squash.
+- Yellow Squash - Also called crookneck or summer squash.
 Look for squash that is firm and bright yellow.
-The skin should be wrinkle-free and without any deep holes, but don’t shy away from little imperfections.
+The skin should be mostly wrinkle-free and without any deep holes, but don’t shy away from little imperfections.

-Nutritional Yeast - These little flakes add a delicious hint of cheesiness to the breading.
+- Nutritional Yeast - These little flakes add a delicious hint of cheesiness to the breading.
 This is a staple in my pantry.
 My favorite is Bob's Red Mill Nutritional Yeast, which I tend to buy in bulk.

 Here are some quick visual steps.
-The full recipe with exact measurements can be found on the recipe card below.
+Find the full recipe with exact measurements on the recipe card below.

-Use two medium-sized bowls to create a wet ingredient bowl and a dry ingredient bowl.
+Use two bowls to create a wet ingredient bowl and a dry ingredient bowl.
 For the wet bowl, simply mix the oat milk and applesauce.
-For the dry ingredient bowl, combine the cracker crumbs, flour, and seasoning.
-Keep these two bowls right next to each other.
+For the dry ingredient bowl, combine the cracker crumbs, nutritional yeast, and seasoning.

 One at a time, dip each squash slice in the wet ingredient bowl so that the entire slice is covered.
 Then, place each slice in the dry ingredient bowl and fully cover it with the breading.
 Repeat this process until all slices have been breaded.